 What is the Baby Friendly Initiative?

-Public Health Sudbury & District is a Baby-Friendly designated facility.
-The Baby-Friendly Initiative (BFI) is a world-wide strategy that sets standards for infant feeding.
-It was initiated to protect, promote and support breastfeeding.
-The goal of the initiative is to improve outcomes for mothers and babies by providing a high standard of care and supporting them to make an informed decision about infant feeding without the influence of formula marketing.
-To become BFI the 10 steps to successful breastfeeding from The Breastfeeding Committee for Canada and the World Health Organization’s (WHO) International Code of Marketing of Breastmilk Substitutes need to be followed.
+The Baby-Friendly Initiative (BFI) is a world-wide strategy that sets standards to improve infant and maternal/birthing parent’s health by supporting, promoting and protecting breastfeeding.
+The goal of the initiative is to improve outcomes for infant and maternal/birthing parent’s health by providing a high standard of care and supporting them to make an informed decision about infant feeding without the influence of formula marketing.
+Public Health Sudbury & District is committed to promoting a baby-friendly culture by following the steps outlined in the Baby-Friendly Implementation Guideline, Breastfeeding Committee for Canada, 2021.

 Our Baby-Friendly Promise

-- We welcome mothers to breastfeed at all Public Health Sudbury & District locations across the Sudbury and Manitoulin districts.
+- We welcome individuals to breastfeed at all Public Health Sudbury & District locations.

 - We work with all families to help them make informed decisions about feeding their baby.

-- We inform pregnant women and their families about the importance of breastfeeding.
+- We inform pregnant individuals and their families about the importance of breastfeeding.

-- We encourage mothers to hold and feed their baby skin-to-skin.
+- We encourage families to hold and feed their baby skin-to-skin.

-- We encourage mothers to feed their babies whenever they seem hungry.
+- We encourage families to feed their babies whenever they seem hungry.

-- We support mothers and families to sustain breastfeeding up to two years and beyond with appropriate introduction of solid foods.
+- We support families to sustain breastfeeding up to two years and beyond with appropriate introduction of solid foods.

 - We have a policy that protects, promotes and supports breastfeeding.
 Our staff are trained to follow this policy.